enegrini/Cereal-Nutritional-Facts-and-Costumer-Ratings-Correlation/README.md

 ### **The Data:**
 For this project we used the Kaggle cereal data set ^[Crawford, Chris.
 “80 Cereals.”
 Kaggle, 24 Oct.
 2017, www.kaggle.com/crawford/80-cereals.].
 This data set contains cereal name, manufacturer name, rating and nutritional facts such as sugar per serving, carbohidrates per serving, etc.

+### **Conclusion:**
+We disxovered that big part of the calories come from the amount of sugar, carbohydrates and fat.
+People also rate a cereal based on how low the sugar is and how much fiber it has.
+Ready-to-eat breakfast cereal can make for a convenient, healthy and balanced breakfast, especially if it's made with whole grains, is low in sugar and is served with fresh fruit.
+Pay attention to portion sizes, and always read the ingredients list.
+Cereal is healthy only if you choose wisely.